r-contreras/go-ticket/README.md

 **Go Ticket**

-Web application to buy tickets for movies written in Go and React.
+Web application to buy movie tickets online.
+Written in Go and React.